 - Are you pursuing externalized knowledge or internalized wisdom?
 Books can become crutches of external truths that don’t actually deepen your intellectual life or make you wiser.
 Don’t let that happen.

 - There are four temptations for Christian readers:

 - Skimming with the Head vs. Delighting in the Heart

-- The Kindle Temptation: you can be less discerning and feel like you have to read more, which may lead to a smaller attention span.
-The greater the technology on eReaders, the greater the temptation for distractions.
+- The Kindle Temptation: eReaders make it easy to be less discerning and feel like you have read a lot when in reality the way you use them makes you a shallow reader with a short attention span.
+The greater the technology (eReaders), the greater the temptation for distractions.

 - Think about good/challenging things in books before you tweet about it.
-Another way of saying this is to learn what the book is saying instead of trying to teach it to others.
-This is related to #7, but more seeking external influence or power instead of simply knowledge.
+Learn what the book is saying before trying to teach it to others.
+Related to #7, this helps you prioritize internalizing wisdom.

 - Read in a way that helps you in the future.
-Develop productive habits of marking books up that will help you pick up the book.
+Develop productive habits of marking books up that will help you reference a book in the future.
 At the end of a book’s chapter, Tony summarizes the chapter in one sentence and puts it at the beginning of that chapter so the next time he can know if it is worth reading.
-For non-fiction, Find the thesis of the overall book, and search for the thesis in each chapter.
+For non-fiction, find the thesis of the book and search for it in each chapter.